Brishawon/WHSTechNotes/journal.md

 but you probably could not what you can do ibn game but in real life not for kid but it for teenager. could probably make actual money off of it if you know what going on

+# September 30, 2025

+every time when the number *six seven" is when there was a kid that said the two number it spread across the internet like a wildfire. an everyone is saying it during the day everyday. it was tooken place at the gym from an tortament. it was not the same when it was a vid. it was poorly a number that was a brain wash number ok.